Do you want to know the secret to ranking well today? Pay more attention to the user intent.

 A friend of mine who owns an SEO agency told me a story that illustrates it.
 A client of theirs, an automotive brand, suggested focusing on a broad term, “CSI.”

 In the industry, the acronym stands for "customer service index."
 But I’m sure you’ve spotted the problem with it already.
-It relates to something else too, the TV show.
+It relates to something else too: a television show.

 In fact, upon closer inspection through seoClarity’s Industry Explorer, it turned out that no one searches for the term with the intent matching its understanding in the automotive industry.